 The family crest made from a collection of the characters for “大吉” (great fortune) and “大万” (great ten thousand) used by the Ishida and Yamauchi clans is a great example of such a family crest.

-Furthermore, the chrysanthemum crest of the imperial family is not only an elegant design.
-However, it is also a reference to the fact that it was used on important festivals as the auspicious plant representing longevity.
+Furthermore, the chrysanthemum crest of the imperial family is not only an elegant design but also a reference to the fact that it was used on essential festivals as the auspicious plant representing longevity.

-The Paulownia tree was also called “zuiki,” (auspicious tree) which is the tree where the phoenix, which is said to wait for a saint to appear, perches.
+The Paulownia tree was also called “zuiki,” (auspicious tree) because it is where the phoenix, which is said to wait for a saint to appear, perches.

 The famous Kusunoki family crest, “Kikusui (chrysanthemum with water),” is also based on an ancient Chinese legend that “scooping up chrysanthemum water preserves long life,” all of which have auspicious significance.